makersacademy/rps-challenge/README.md

 2. Wrote feature test for registering name
 3. Wrote feature test for choosing weapon
 4. Thought about domain model before writing unit tests (see below)
-5. Wrote unit test for Player class
+5. Wrote unit test for Player class to initialize with a name
+6. Wrote unit test for Game to view choices